 Lignin is the substance that encrusts the cell skeleton formed by cellulose and hemicellulose, thus giving the wood stiffness and resistance to mechanical stress.
 It accounts for between 15 and 40% of the wood structure.
 The higher the percentage, the harder, stronger and stiffer the wood.
 Lignin has a very low affinity for water and is responsible for the wood's resistance to moisture.
 It can be separated from the skeleton by acid- or alkali-based products, forming solutions with them.
 It is extracted from these solutions and, in the solid state, it takes the form of powder.

-Why lignin is useful, the qualities that recommend it
+Why lignin is useful and what qualities it recommends

 What makes lignin so special?
 First, its amazing versatility.
 Its complex molecular structure gives it a wide range of valuable properties.
 It is a strong natural adhesive, resists degradation, has antioxidant, thermal and sound insulating properties.
 Furthermore, being a natural compound, lignin is biodegradable, offering an environmentally friendly alternative to many synthetic materials.
 Last but not least, its availability in large quantities, as a by-product of the paper and biorefinery industry, makes it an affordable and economical resource.